Nibelung, Count of Betuwe

 Count Nibelung or Nevelung (born c.
-890–900, died before 943), son of Count Ricfried and his wife Herensinda.
-He was probably his father's heir, and like his father he was probably a count in Betuwe (Batavia), and more generally in the Rhine-Meuse-Scheldt delta region, now in the Netherlands, and the neighbouring northern Rhineland in Germany.
+890–900, died before 943), son of Count Ricfried and his wife Herensinda, like his father, probably held comital offices in Betuwe (Batavia), and more generally in the Rhine-Meuse-Scheldt delta region in the present day Netherlands, and the neighbouring northern Rhineland, now in Germany.
 His better-known brother was Bishop Balderic of Utrecht (bishop of Utrecht 918–975).

 Nevelung is mentioned on the grave monument of his parents which was in Utrecht.
 The text was transcribed before the monument was removed.
-He was described there as a count ("comes Nevelongus").
+He was described there in Latin as a count ("comes Nevelongus").

 Nibelung married a daughter of Reginar II, Count of Hainaut.
-This was demonstrated by independently by both Joseph Daris and Vanderkindere from the text of a grant made by Nevelung's brother, Bishop Balderic, which was addressed to Nevelung's wife after he had died.
-The grant gave the widow and her two sons the usufruct of lands controlled by the bishopric near Roermond.
-In return, Nevelung's widow gave lands and rights near Krefeld.
+This was demonstrated independently by both Joseph Daris and Leon Vanderkindere from the text of a grant made by Nevelung's brother, Bishop Balderic, which was addressed to Nevelung's wife after he had died.
+The grant gave the widow and her two sons the usufruct of lands controlled by the bishopric near Roermond, now in the Netherlands.
+In return, Nevelung's widow gave lands and rights near Krefeld, now in Germany.

 Apart from the two sons, a much older daughter was also proposed by Léon Vanderkindere.